Street of Genes - Daring conference in Italy

 Celebrate Diversity !!!!

 This is what almost all speakers (including Sjan, picture left) had in common: let not the norms of the majority set the standard, but celebrate people in their diversity and therefore their qualities.
 Even a very substantive speech like the one of Johanna Blom on letters and numbers ended with that conclusion.
 She emphasized also that having dyslexia is not a static situation: the brain is always able to learn.
 It's many times the environment that is the missing link in the guidance of dyslexics.
 It's how they are perceived.
 Like Tamara Calzolari said in her speech: "let the dyslexics not be degraded to do only the simple and bad paid jobs, but value them for their qualities, for they have a lot."

 Look at for example at Nicola Tesla (inventor and electrical engineer), Guglielmo Marconi (wireless telegraph) and Leonardo Da Vinci (no introduction needed), famous Italian dyslexics.
 Who would not like to have them in their company?
 It is their differentness in their way of thinking that led to their great achievements!

 In that respect there still is much to be gained in Italy, especially because of the tendency to look at what dyslexics cannot do instead of looking at their qualities and talents.
 The need is great to look at dyslexic role models and learn from them.
 At least Vittorio is certainly a great example to us with this wonderful event!

 You can go there too.
-Another conference is coming at the end of this year!
-Click here to register.
+Another conference is coming at November 24-25 in 2017.
+Click here for more information.
+If you want to register, send an email to: firstname.lastname@example.org .